Cloud-PG/prometheus-hpa/README.md

 This is the Prometheus server itself, which collects all metrics from various exporters in the form of time series.
 Those can be accessed and visualized through a WebUI.

-A generic Prometheus configurations has to be written in YAML format.
+A generic Prometheus configuration has to be written in YAML format.
 For our purposes, the only sections we will use are:

 - ```global```: This configuration specifies parameters that are valid in all other configuration contexts.
 They also serve as  defaults for other configuration sections.